-If you often put things off and then feel guilty for doing so, now is the time to figure out why and learn how to make positive changes.
+If you often put things off and then feel guilty for doing so, here are a few tips for overcoming procrastination and becoming more productive:

 The one exception that is important to remember is that you may have a valid reason for procrastinating.
 Does the task you are avoiding conflict in some way with your beliefs or values?
 If it does, you may be avoiding it because you are subconsciously trying to preserve your sense of self.
 If that is the case, carefully think over your options and see if there is any way to compromise without sacrificing your values.